Hofer-Like Geometry and Flux Theory: Metric geometries for volume-preserving diffeomorphisms

-Here are certain properties which tell us a number of things on iterations in Hofer-like geometry. \begin{theorem} Let $(M,\omega)$ be a closed symplectic manifold.
-Let $\phi$ be a Hamiltonian diffeomorphism.
-If the set $Iso(\phi)_\omega$ contains an isotopy $\Psi$ such that $\widetilde{S}_{\Omega_0}(\Psi)\neq 0$, then \begin{enumerate}
+Here is an iterative property in Hofer-like geometry. \begin{proposition} $ $ Let $(M,\omega)$ be a closed symplectic manifold, and $\Omega_0$ be the corresponding symplectic volume form.
+If $\Psi$ is any symplectic isotopy which is not a loop such that $\widetilde{S}_{\Omega_0}(\Psi)\neq 0$, then \begin{enumerate}